 Conrad J. Johnson (1912-2009) entered New Jersey State Teachers College and State Normal School at Trenton in 1931 as a music major, but changed to industrial arts, graduating in 1936.
 His first teaching position was in Toms River where he taught until the early 1940s.
 In 1942, he joined the faculty at his alma mater where he was an instructor in the Industrial Arts Department for 40 years at Trenton State College until his retirement in 1982.

-Principal and president of New Jersey State Teachers College and State Normal School at Trenton from 1923 to 1930.
+Don Carroll Bliss was born in 1868 in Vermont.
+In 1892 he graduated from Dartmouth College.
+He was Principal and president of New Jersey State Teachers College and State Normal School at Trenton from 1923 to 1930.
+He died in 1945.